Pros / This is a great program if you’re ready to graduate from iMovie.

 One of the most innovative parts of Final Cut Pro X is how you get all your media elements into the program.
-All the importing and capturing functionality is consolidated into a single panel.
+All the importing and capturing features are consolidated into a single panel.
 This means that no matter your footage source, whether it be a flash drive, memory card, DSLR camera or network location, Final Cut Pro has a single spot that does it all.
 And it's pretty simple to use.
 The filmstrip provides an at-a-glance view of all your footage, and the media browser can help you find any file you need to import.
 You also have the option to set favorite locations in the sidebar for your frequently used media sources.

 One of the major features Apple includes in this professional video editing software is the innovative magnetic timeline.
 This new take on the old concept of the timeline makes it easier to compose your project because it automatically snaps the clips into place.
-It also adjusts clips automatically as you move clips around on the timeline.
+It also adjusts clips automatically as you move them around on the timeline.
 This is great because it reduces the time you spend adjusting sequences by moving one clip at a time whenever you need to insert something new.

 There is very little to complain about with Final Cut Pro X. It is not only pleasing to the eye but also incredibly useful, providing editing tools that only a few years ago were unthinkable.
-The only thing that would keep you from buying it is the fact that it’s only available on Mac.